How to - Welfare guardians within New Zealand

 Appointments are made under the PROTECTION OF PERSONAL AND PROPERTY RIGHTS ACT 1998, which sets out a strict procedure for making appointments.
 The appointment of a welfare guardian is one of the types of "personal order" that can be made under the Act (see How to obtain a personal or property order for someone who is mentally incapable).

 Sometimes people provide in advance for the possibility that they will become mentally incapable, by giving another person an "enduring power of attorney" to deal with their personal affairs (see How to give a power of attorney).
 A welfare guardian is appointed if no such power of attorney has been given.

 Applications are made to the Family Court.
-The court will provide you with copies of the application forms.
-You can also download them from the Family Court website at www.courts.govt.nz (under Courts/Family Court/Forms).
+The court will provide you with copies of the application forms or are available on the Family Court form finder website.

 Before the court will appoint a welfare guardian for a person, it must be satisfied:

 - that the person completely lacks the capacity to make or to communicate decisions relating to his or her personal care and welfare, and